bufbuild/protocompile/grammar/README.md

              fixed32 | fixed64 | sfixed32 | sfixed64 | bool   | string .
 ```

-Groups are a mechanism in proto2 to define to create a field that is a nested message.
+Groups are a mechanism in proto2 to to create a field that is a nested message.
 The message definition is inlined into the group field declaration.

 The group's name must start with a capital letter.
 In some contexts, the group field